FIRST IMPRESSIONS BY A VISITING TOURIST

 The characteristic semi-circular vine pits of La Geria on Lanzarote.
 At the time of the author / photographer's visit in February, most of the pits in fact seemed barren - the crop was only just beginning to spring into life

 MIRADOR DEL RIO

 Considered by many to be the very best scenic viewpoint on Lanzarote, Mirador del Rio is in the far north of the island.
 Ironically, however, the vista here is not Lanzarote at all, but rather it is the island of La Graciosa which lies 2 km (1 mile) off the coast.
 La Graciosa is the smallest inhabited Canary Island, just 8 km (5 miles) long.
 One can visit the island by ferry boat from Orzola on the north Lanzarotean coast, but alternatively you can just view it from Mirador del Rio, which is a 475m look-out point on a nearby escarpment.
-There are facilities including a restaurant and toilets, and a viewing telescope, but it does cost a few euros to enter the building here.
+There is a reception centre here with facilities including a restaurant and toilets and a viewing telescope, but it does cost a few euros to enter.
 If all you want to do is admire the view, you can see almost as much from the road outside.
-However, this is the most conventionally beautiful part of the island and certainly it's well worth taking a trip up to Mirador del Rio just to gaze out over the cliffs at La Graciosa and to other, even smaller islands to the north.
+This is the most conventionally beautiful part of the island and certainly it's well worth taking a trip up to Mirador del Rio just to gaze out over the cliffs at La Graciosa and to other, even smaller islands further to the north.